This document describes the XMPP extension where clients can query for email in their Gmail account.

 Table of Contents

-Google Talk uses a custom extension to XMPP to enable users to query their Gmail account for emails, and receive notifications when a new message arrives.
+Google Talk uses a custom extension to XMPP to enable users to query their Gmail account for emails.
 Because parts of the protocol are particular to Gmail and would not easily adapt to other email systems, this protocol will not be submitted as a XEP.
 However, you might want to enable this extension in your client to provide Gmail functionality.

 Before attempting query for email, a client must first learn whether a server supports this extension by using service discovery.
 A client should send the following IQ stanza to discover what features the server supports.

 If the server supports the Gmail extension, the reply will contain the appropriate feature, as shown here:

 <iq type='result' email@example.com' from='gmail.com'> <query xmlns='http://jabber.org/protocol/disco#info'> ... <feature var='google:mail:notify'/> ... </query> </iq>

 To request mail information from the Google Talk server, a client sends

 <iq type='get' firstname.lastname@example.org/orchard' email@example.com' id='mail-request-1'> <query xmlns='google:mail:notify' newer-than-time='1140638252542' newer-than-tid='11134623426430234' /> </iq>

 <query/> element defines the following